RinkuLib/RinkuLib/docs/articles/conditional-sql/dynamic-projection.md

 builder.Use("Year");
 ```

-Calculated columns should use an explicit alias so their key is clear.
+Calculated columns can expose an explicit key with an alias.

 ```sql
 ?SELECT